-How to Validate Your Epubs to Ensure They Are CORRECT
+How to Validate Epubs to Ensure They Are CORRECT

-If you already know how to generate your own custom epubs, the next step is to verify that the generated files are free of errors.
-To do this, I used the following tool: EpubCheck, from the W3C organization, which manages all the standards related to EPUBs:
+If you already know how to generate your own custom epubs, the next step is to verify them so that the generated files do not have errors.
+For that, I used the following tool: EpubCheck, from the W3C organization, which handles all standards related to EPUBs:

 https://www.w3.org/publishing/epubcheck/

-I really didn't realize this part of EPUB generation was so important.
-It turns out that, in addition to making sure your book looks good in apps like Calibre, it also needs to be structurally sound, especially if you're uploading it to platforms like Google Play Books or Apple Books.
+I really didn't know that this part of EPUB generation was so important.
+It turns out that, in addition to making sure your book looks good in applications like Calibre, it also has to be structurally valid, especially if you are going to upload it to platforms like Google Play Books or Apple Books.

-In my case, I had problems with the EPUB when uploading it to Google Play.
-It threw up errors and suggested I contact support.
-I discovered all of this precisely because I wasn't properly validating the EPUB files.
+In my case, I had problems with the EPUB when uploading it to Google Play; it threw errors and suggested contacting support.
+I discovered all this precisely because I was not correctly validating the EPUB files.

 A professional tool: EpubCheck (W3C)

-That's why I decided to use EpubCheck, a very reliable tool that validates whether the file complies with standards.
-Just because an EPUB opens in Calibre doesn't mean it's valid.
-Some errors can prevent it from working properly on other platforms, or even prevent the upload from being accepted.
+That's why I decided to use EpubCheck, a very reliable tool that validates if the file complies with the standards.
+Even if an EPUB opens in Calibre, it doesn't mean it's valid.
+Some errors can prevent it from working correctly on other platforms, or even prevent the upload from being accepted.

-Also, as a professional, it's important to get things right from the start.
-This tool has been very helpful for me in verifying that everything is correct.
-Even if you're using automated tools to generate EPUBs, I recommend running this validation check for a "double check."
+Furthermore, as a professional, it is important to do things right from the start.
+This tool has helped me a lot to verify that everything is correct.
+Even if you are using automatic tools to generate EPUBs, I recommend passing this validation to have a “double check”.

 How to install and use EpubCheck?

-EpubCheck is a tool written in Java.
-Therefore, you need to have OpenJDK or Java installed, or you can directly use the one included in Android Studio (which was my case).
+EpubCheck is a tool made in Java.
+Therefore, you need to have OpenJDK or Java installed, or you can directly use the one that comes with Android Studio (which was my case).

-I haven't developed in Java in a long time, so I didn't have Java installed natively.
-Since Android Studio already has it built-in, I simply used that one.
+I haven't developed in Java for a long time, so I didn't have Java installed natively.
+Since Android Studio already has it integrated, I simply used that one.

-On Mac, OpenJDK was already pre-installed.
-On Windows, I simply accessed the Android Studio Java folder and ran it from there.
+On Mac, the system already had OpenJDK pre-installed.
+On Windows, I simply accessed the folder where the Android Studio Java is located and executed it from there.

 Steps to use EpubCheck